 Whichever canyon you choose, expect large crowds of people, especially midday.
 The general tour groups get ushered through the canyon rather quickly, making it feel like a rushed experience.

 UPDATE: The popularity of these canyons has skyrocketed in the past year.
-To avoid disappointment, make your reservations far in advance (at a bare minimum, two months in advance, but up to six months in advance during the summer season).
+To avoid disappointment, make your reservations far in advance (at a bare minimum, four months in advance, but up to six months in advance during the summer season).
 People have been writing in that May time slots are selling out in early February!

 Several of our readers have let us know about a third slot canyon called Canyon X. If you are having trouble getting a time slot at upper or lower Antelope Canyon, if you want to take a photographic tour, or if you just want to visit a less crowded canyon, take a look at Canyon X. We have no personal experience but I think this one is worth a consideration, since upper and lower Antelope Canyons have become so popular and overcrowded.